cppLawyer/cppLawyer/README.md

 Hello there, I’m Abdelaziz, also known as cppLawyer.

+Currently volunteer and contributor by VLC open source project.

 I am interested in HPC, GUI (MACOSX, Windows, Android, IOS, and Linux), and Embedded Software.